jacre8/jkparse/README.md

 	 --version
 	    Output version, copyright, and build options, then exit Any non-empty variable name specified via an option will appear verbatim in the output without additional verification.
+Additional options for variable declaration may be specified in the -a, -o, and -t option arguments.
+E.g., -o '-g JSON_OBJ' will promote the scope of the object's declaration in BASH.

 	$ . <(jkparse -a OBJ_TYPES '{"number":5, "need":"input", "end":null}')
 	$ echo $JSON_TYPE